This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cook the Noodles: Boil two lasagna noodles according to the package instructions.
+- Boil two lasagna noodles according to the package instructions.
 Once cooked, drain and set them aside.

-- Sauté the Onions: Heat the oil in a medium skillet over medium heat.
+- Heat the oil in a medium skillet over medium heat.
 Add the onions and cook, stirring occasionally, for about 2 minutes.

-- Add Garlic: Stir in the minced garlic and cook for 1 minute, stirring occasionally.
+- Stir in the minced garlic and cook for 1 minute, stirring occasionally.

-- Cook the Meat: Add the ground beef to the skillet.
+- Add the ground beef to the skillet.
 Sprinkle with Italian seasoning, salt, and pepper.
 Cook, breaking up the meat, until no longer pink.

-- Add Sauce: Stir in 1/2 cup of tomato sauce, reduce the heat to low, and let it simmer for 3 minutes.
+- Stir in ½ cup of tomato sauce, reduce the heat to low, and let it simmer for 3 minutes.
+Set the remaining ¼ cup of sauce aside for assembly.

-- Prepare the Ricotta Mixture: In a small bowl, mix the ricotta with 2 tablespoons of Parmesan cheese.
+- In a small bowl, mix the ricotta with 2 tablespoons of Parmesan cheese.
 Set aside.

-- Assemble the Lasagna: Lightly grease a small baking dish.
+- Lightly grease a small baking dish.
 Spread 3 tablespoons of the sauce on the bottom.
 Lay the noodles across the bottom of the dish.
 Top with the meat sauce, followed by the ricotta mixture, and half of the shredded mozzarella.

-- Fold the Noodles: Fold the noodles over the filling to cover it completely.
+- Fold the noodles over the filling to cover it completely.

-- Add Final Layers: Top with the remaining sauce, mozzarella, and Parmesan cheese.
+- Top with the remaining sauce, mozzarella, and Parmesan cheese.

 Notes